 It’s also a family of vehicles that includes GLC300s with turbo-4s, AMG GLC43s with a twin-turbo V-6, and GLC63s with a twin-turbo V-8.
 Take your pick, crossover or “Coupe,” if you must.

 With only minor changes for the new model year, we give the GLC-Class a 7.3 out of 10, and point to its perfect safety and near-perfect comfort ratings when we talk about its strengths.
 (Read more about how we rate cars.)

 The tall-roof alternative to the C-Class has more head and leg room, and some say, a prettier set of sheet-metal panels.
 Whether it’s a Coupe or an SUV, the GLC-Class has every hair laid perfectly in place.
 The big star logo matches up with big LED taillights, and the semi-voluptuous shape posts up on the F-Pace and X3 for pitch-perfect crossover looks.
 Inside, the GLC quashes most rivals: It’s in a heated battle with the Volvo XC60 for the sensational application of wood and metallic trim, and the dramatic sense of style.
-It’s the hot side of the crossover McDLT to the XC60’s cool, if we can be so 1990s here.

 The 2019 GLC comes in three distinct power levels.
 The turbo-4 that powers GLC300s has 241 horsepower, 0-60 mph times of about 6.5 seconds, and a choice of rear- or all-wheel drive.
 Its steering isn’t relentlessly informative, but the available air suspension and adaptive dampers smother the road and hustle through corners with something approaching grace.